ForestSquirrelDev/TinderBot/README.md

 4. Send message to a new match.
 You can add a bunch of random greeting messages and bot can randomly pick one to send to a new match, if we encounter one.
 5. Set the chance of like.

-To use this bot, clone the repo and launch TinderBot.py.
+To use this bot, clone the repo and launch TinderBot.py - this is an entry file.
 You should have Google Chrome installed.

 Here's a small video, demonstrating how it works: https://youtu.be/dF6HK3yjGyU